Geophysical & Geotechnical Survey Update

 Fisheries Liaison Officer

 Joel Southall is Mayflower Wind’s Fisheries Liaison Officer.
 In this role, Joel serves as the liaison between the fishing community and Mayflower Wind.
 He listens to mariners and shares project updates and activity information to strengthen communication and collaboration with stakeholders.
+These efforts are guided by Mayflower Wind’s Fisheries Communication Plan.

 As social distancing guidelines allow for more in-person interactions, Joel will be a regular presence in the field, including monthly Port Hours in New Bedford, Massachusetts and Narragansett, Rhode Island.